Unlike

 serious defects of the nervous system.

-When deficient of folic acid, you
+When deficient of folic

 might suffer

-from fatigue, acne, a sore tongue, cracking at the corners of your
+from fatigue, acne, a sore tongue, cracking at the

 mouth

-(same as deficiency of vitamin B2, vitamin B6 as well as iron).
-Long
+(same as deficiency of vitamin B2, vitamin B6 as

 term

-deficiency may result in anemia and later in osteoporosis, as well as
+deficiency may result in anemia and later in

 cancer